purdue-parking/server/PurdueParkingServer/README.txt

-		long votes; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, auto set to 0 at start boolean resolved;-set to true if helpNeeded is false Date timePosted - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set
+		long votes; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, auto set to 0 at start boolean resolved;-set to true if helpNeeded is false Date timePosted - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set boolean special; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set

 	Comment
 		String username; - Username of the person that posts the comment